 Gail's StoryThis icing is made with granulated suagar instead of confectioners.
 Back in the day when my husband and I were in school, the cafeteria served a chocolate cake with "hard" icing.
 You could literally break it off and eat it like (fudge) candy.
 It still had a soft texture though.
 My husband is always after me to make it.
 I've searched and searched and this recipe comes closest to what I remember.
 I found this one on Food.com but tweaked the directions to ensure that the icing sets right and added 1 tsp. vanilla as an option.
 Original recipe calls for margarine, I haven't tested it with butter.

 1Put all ingredients (except vanilla) in a heavy large saucepan.

 2Bring to a full boil over medium heat, stirring constantly.
 Scrape sugar crystals off the sides of the pan.

 3Continue to cook (rolling boil) for 8 minutes; stirring constantly.

 4Remove from heat and stir in vanilla, if desired.
-Allow to cool 5-10 minutes.
+Allow to cool 5 minutes.

 5Beat with spoon or mixer until frosting begins to thicken but is still pourable.
 Spread on cake.
+Work fast because icing begins to harden quickly.
 Allow to cool before serving.